nhsd-a2si/docs-uec-appts/_pages/overview/using_this_site.md

 A new suite of tools are available called <a href="sims_install.html" target="_blank">TKW Simulators</a> (replicating Provider and Consumer behaviour).
 These are Docker Containers available to deploy locally and within the Path-to-Live environments, OpenTest, DEV and INT.
 They are intended to assist with both development and assurance, capturing and packaging evidence which can be appended to the SCAL submission.

 ### Assurance
 The solution developed is self assured by the supplier using the <a href="assurance_scal.html" target="_blank">SCAL</a>.
 This is a manual process of confirming the solution meets certain capabilities and providing evidence to support.
-The new suite of tools (as described above) is capable of capturing and colating the evidence required for submission.
+The new suite of <a href="sims_install.html" target="_blank">tools</a> (as described above) is capable of capturing and colating the evidence required for submission.

 ### Deployment